 - Lose the min. amount of muscle and fat free mass to mantain training performance and improve body composition

-The Energy Balance
+The Calorie Balance

 Calories balance = Calories in - Calories out